opentofu/tofu-ls/.github/CONTRIBUTING.md

 ### Updating the changelog

-We are keeping track of the changes to OpenTofu in the [CHANGELOG.md](CHANGELOG.md) file.
-Please update it when you add features or fix bugs in OpenTofu.
+We are keeping track of the changes to opentofu-ls in the [CHANGELOG.md](CHANGELOG.md) file.
+Please update it when you add features or fix bugs.

 ---